kaist-cp/helpdesk/README.md

 # Helpdesk @ Concurrency and Parallelism Laboratory

-Here is the helpdesk of the [Concurrency and Parallelism Laboratory](https://cp.kaist.ac.kr) at KAIST School of Computing.
+Here is the helpdesk of the [Concurrency and Parallelism Laboratory](https://cp.kaist.ac.kr) at [KAIST School of Computing](https://cs.kaist.ac.kr).
 We will try to answer your questions as far as we can!

-## Specialty
+## Questions and Answers

+If you have a question, please ask in [this repository's issue tracker](https://github.com/kaist-cp/helpdesk/issues).
+Please ask questions on computing in general, laboratory, or anything you want to ask.
+We will try to answer your questions as detailed as possible.

+### Areas of expertise

-We have expertise on [Rust](https://www.rust-lang.org/), [Coq](https://coq.inria.fr/), and concurrent programming.
+We have expertise on [Rust](https://www.rust-lang.org/), [Coq](https://coq.inria.fr/) and formal verification, compiler, and concurrent programming.

 - To study [Rust](https://www.rust-lang.org/), we strongly recommend you to start with ["the book"](https://doc.rust-lang.org/book/).
 The entire book is worth reading.
 Read the book,